oSharpey/cyber-obsidian/Year 1/OSCC/lesson-4/scheduling.md

 	- Interactive systems (general purpose OS)
 		- Interacts with the user
 		- Cannot afford to run one job at a time
+		- Preemptive
+	- Real time systems (IOT sensors)
+		- Needs to process data in real time
+		- Usually preemptive

+#  Scheduling Metrics
+- All systems
+	- Fairness --> Give each process a fair amount of time on the CPU
+	- Policy enforcement
+	- Balance - Keep all p